Fourth-Quarter 2018 revenue

 = Recurring operating profit of fully consolidated companies (Group recurring EBIT)

-(2)Alternative performance indicators.
-See the glossary at the end of this press release.
+(5) Restated for IFRS 15.
+See appendices at the end of the press release.

 Some of the statements contained in this document are not historical facts but rather are statements of future expectations and other forward-looking statements that are based on management's beliefs.
 These statements reflect such views and assumptions prevailing as of the date of the statements and involve known and unknown risks and uncertainties that could cause future results, performance or future events to differ materially from those expressed or implied in such statements.